davidudvardy/lmi-jobstories/README.md

 4. `echo DATABASE_URL=postgres://dudvardy@localhost:5432/lmi-jobstories >> server/.env`
 5. `npm run start:dev`

-Now you have the Create React App -app running in `http://localhost:3000/` and the API server running in `http://localhost:4000`.
+Now you have the Create React App running at `http://localhost:3000/` and the API server running at `http://localhost:4000`.

 ### How does this work?